 “No act of kindness, no matter how small, is ever wasted.”
 Aesop

-February 12-18 is Random Act of Kindness Week – and it includes Valentine’s Day as an added bonus.
+February 17 is Random Act of Kindness Day.
 We see long lists of ideas for being kind and spreading acts of kindness.
 The ideas are wonderful and we think, “I could do that one, and that one, and maybe that one.”
 But do we?
 The reality is that sometimes we get bogged down by the demands of everyday life – and there is a lot going on!

 Simple Acts of Kindness

 So what can we do to combat the day-to-day drag-down and promote positive energy and kindness?
 Let’s start small, just with ourselves.
 Here are a few concrete, simple acts that we can each do, every day, right now.

 - Eye-to-eye: When you pass someone, look them in the eye and smile.
 It’s amazing to see their face light up as they smile back – and they usually do.

 - “After you”: Let someone go ahead of you in line – any line.
 At the coffee shop, in the grocery store, step back and gesture them in.
 Yes, you may be in a hurry, but it only adds a few minutes, and the goodwill lasts much longer, for both of you.

 - Help others: Keep a pack of bottled water in your car, and hand them out to folks on the corner asking for help.

 - Don’t talk: Make an effort to really listen when someone is talking to you.
 Look at the person, nod your head, pay attention.
 And put your phone down.
 It lets that person know that you value their thoughts, and that you value them.
 And all we have to do is open our hearts and close our mouths.

 - Write it down: Leave a note on someone’s keyboard, pillow, lunch box, steering wheel, or gym bag saying what you appreciate about them.